Mokelay/mokelay-client/README.md

-# ty-client-core
+# mokelay-core
-TY Client For Core
+Mokelay Client For Core